ivRodriguezCA/RE-iOS-Apps/Module-1/README.md

 - Download the latest version of [Bettercap](https://www.bettercap.org/installation/): Bettercap will allow you to perform MitM attacks remotely to a device.
 - Download the latest version of [class-dump-z](https://code.google.com/archive/p/networkpx/downloads): class-dump-z will allow you to dump Objc classes.
 There's a Swift version but you won't needed since my vulnerable app is written in Objc.
 - Download the latest version of [Ghidra](https://ghidra-sre.org/): Ghidra is another reverse engineering tool, which will let you do some of the same tasks as Hopper.
+  ##### If your device is on iOS 10.x
+  - Download the latest version of [Clutch](https://github.com/KJCracks/Clutch/releases): Clutch will allow you to decrypt iOS applications.

+  ##### If your device is on >= iOS 11
+  - Download the latest version of [bfinject's](https://github.com/BishopFox/bfinject) `bfinject.tar`: bfinject will allow you to use `Cycript` and `Clutch` to decrypt iOS applications.

+  ##### If your device is on iOS 12.x
+  - Download the latest version of [frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump): `frida-ios-dump` will allow you to decrypt iOS applications and transfer them automatically to your computer.
+  - Install its dependencies `sudo pip install -r requirements.txt --upgrade`.

 #### On your device with iOS version < 11.0